 A study released in 2017 shows that higher intensity exercises encourage the brain to release more endorphins than slower exercises.
 The ‘high’ after a workout makes us feel great which boosts motivation to workout more frequently.

-What is your favourite type of exercise?
+Do you love HIIT workouts?
+Do you have another favourite type of exercise?
 Let us know in the comments!